Originally aired 10/3/1996

 Written by Wil Calhoun

-It’s just not funny, whether Friends is trying to play it for farce, or for sincerity; none of it works, and neither of the actors feel like they want to sell the story convincingly.
+It’s just not funny, whether Friends is trying to play it for farce, or for sincerity; none of it works, and neither of the actors feel like they event want to sell the story convincingly.
 Combine those factors into a show that’s filmed on a live stage, and you can feel all the oxygen leave the room the second the needle hits vinyl on the A-story of “The One with the Jam”.
-Frankly, it’s fucking embarrassing, a plot with little to no value in expanding, or even tangentially exploring, Phoebe’s character – which, given how often she draws the short stick in Friends plot hierarchies, almost feels like a double missed opportunity.
+Frankly, it’s fucking embarrassing, a plot with little to no value in expanding, or even tangentially exploring, Phoebe’s character amongst the insanity – which, given how often she draws the short stick in Friends plot hierarchies, almost feels like a double missed opportunity.

 Elsewhere, we have a Chandler and Janice plot that… mostly only involves Chandler, until a late third act twist throws in what ends up a completely unresolved conflict between Ross and Rachel.
 Does it sound convoluting and unnecessary?
 That’s because it kind of is; though I’m all for stories that play on Chandler and Ross’s long-standing (and thus, slightly inappropriate and honest) relationship with each other, the “hug for her and roll away” subplot is beyond low stakes.
 It is good for exactly one good scene; where Ross explains the night cuddle-escaping maneuver with Chandler, replicating the extreme comfort the two expressed in their Central Perk scene in “The One with the Princess Leia Fantasy”.